sellersindustry/SherpaJS/README.md

 #### Environment Access
 The environment variable in SherpaJS provides developers with a powerful toolset for accessing contextual information and configurations within endpoint functions.
+This is also how you access properties of the module defined in the [server configuration](#server-configuration).

 [Learn More](#environment-class)